Charliecoolswag/CharlieNgo.blog.io/_posts/2024-03-03-Rollaball-Struggle.md

 It turned out after reviewing my code that I made a simple syntax error in the OnMove contructor and wrote onMove instead :).
 A habit I may have carried over from my courses writing java code that doesn't use capital letters as the first letter in constructors.

+Furthermore, I probably should have used some more time actually understand the different constructors that were unity specific and how they each seperately are used when creating a game

 After fixing my syntax error.
 My game ran smoothly and I completed the Rollaball tutorial!